polyswarmer/documentation/_i18n/en/_docs/tut-eicar.md

 You're all set!

-You should find a `microengine-myeicarengine` in your current working direction - this is what we'll be editing to implement EICAR scan functionality.
+You should find a `microengine-myeicarengine` in your current working directory - this is what we'll be editing to implement EICAR scan functionality.

 ## Implement an EICAR Scanner & Microengine